0xDBFB7/covidinator/documents/notes/Scrapbook.md

 texture is lost compared to older papers

+Many of these are little more than a digital blank worksheet.

-old cern papers at the dawn of the internet where lab notebooks and instruments are
+old cern papers at the dawn of the internet where lab notebooks and instruments

 protocols.io